jimmytrimble/Item-Inventory/README.md

 # Item-Inventory
+To start backend server, cd into item-inventory-backend and npm start.
+If an error is given, try npm installing react To start frontend, cd into item-inventory-frontend and npm staty as well.

 1) '/' route is Homepage with link to All Items in the inventory as well as a Login section

 2) 'Create New Account' allows a user to create credentials